mjpitz/drpc-node/README.md

 ## Licensing

-Since DRPC is licensed under the MIT license by Stroj Labs, drpc-node is licensed similarly.
+Since DRPC is licensed under the MIT license by Storj, drpc-node is licensed similarly.
 See the LICENSE file for more.